LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/shift-scheduler-configuration-guide.md

 **(Needed for both API + UI)**

 1. Configure [Automatic Messages](contact-center-management-messaging-operations-automatic-messages-automatic-messages-configuration.html) on your account:
-   * To enable Automatic Messages on your LiveEngage account, please contact your LivePerson account team.
+   * To enable Automatic Messages on your LivePerson Conversational Cloud account, please contact your LivePerson account team.
 2. Mobile App (SDK) customers:
    * Use SDK versions 2.8 or higher.
    * The TTR toaster is no longer supported, even if it’s still enabled.
 Therefore, it is recommended to turn the TTR toaster message off.